+Estimand

+Estimand 10a.1

-Objective Estimand To determine if BCG vaccination compared with Estimand 10a.1 placebo reduces the number of days with symptoms due to COVID-19 in the absence of a COVID-19 Population: mITT population specific vaccine, measured over 6 months following Outcome: number of days with symptoms due to COVID-19 by 6 months randomisation in healthcare workers who did not Interventions: BCG vs Placebo have a previous SARS-CoV-2 positive test result Handling of Intercurrent events: when assessed at time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Treatment Policy strategy) Summary Measure: adjusted difference in the expected counts To determine if BCG vaccination compared with Estimand 10b.1 placebo reduces the number of days with symptoms due to COVID-19 in the absence of a COVID-19 Population: mITT population specific vaccine, measured over 12 months Outcome: number of days with symptoms due to COVID-19 by 12 months following randomisation in healthcare workers who Interventions: BCG vs Placebo did not have a previous SARS-CoV-2 positive test Handling of Intercurrent events: result when assessed at time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Treatment Policy strategy) Summary Measure: adjusted difference in the expected counts To determine if BCG vaccination compared with Estimand 10a.2 placebo reduces the number of days with symptoms due to COVID-19 irrespective of receiving a COVID- Population: as 10a.1 19 specific vaccine or any other vaccine, measured Outcome: as 10a.1 over 6 months following randomisation in Interventions: as 10a.1 healthcare workers who did not have a previous Handling of Intercurrent events: SARS-CoV-2 positive test result when assessed at - COVID-19 specific vaccine (Treatment Policy strategy) time of randomisation. any other vaccine (Treatment Policy strategy) Summary Measure: as 10a.1 To determine if BCG vaccination compared with Estimand 10b.2 placebo reduces the number of days with symptoms due to COVID-19 irrespective of receiving a COVID- Population: as 10b.1 19 specific vaccine or any other vaccine, measured Outcome: as 10b.1 over 12 months following randomisation in Interventions: as 10b.1 healthcare workers who did not have a previous Handling of Intercurrent events: SARS-CoV-2 positive test result when assessed at - COVID-19 specific vaccine (Treatment Policy strategy) time of randomisation. - any other vaccine (Treatment Policy strategy) Summary Measure: as 10b.1 Estimon 440-2 To determine if BCG vaccination compared with Estimand 10a.3 placebo reduces the number of days with symptoms Develotion of 10-1 aue to COVID-19 illness in the absence of any Population : as 10a.1 vaccine, measured over 6 months following Outcome: as 10a.1 randomisation in healthcare workers who did not Interventions: as 10a.1 have a previous SARS-CoV-2 positive test result Handling of Intercurrent events: when assessed at time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) Summary Measure: as 10a 1 To determine if BCG vaccination compared with Estimand 10b 3 placebo reduces the number of days with symptoms Estimation 100.5 due to COVID-19 in the absence of any vession Population: as 10b 1 measured over 12 months following randomisation Outcome: as 10b.1 in boolthoore workers whe did not have a maximum Unterventions: os 10b 1 In nearthcare workers who did not have a previous
+Population: mITT population

+Outcome: number of days with symptoms due to COVID-19 by 6 months

+Interventions: BCG vs Placebo

+Handling of Intercurrent events:

+- COVID-19 specific vaccine (Hypothetical Strategy)

+any other vaccine (Treatment Policy strategy)

+Summary Measure: adjusted difference in the expected counts

+Objective Estimand To determine if BCG vaccination compared with Estimand 10b.1 placebo reduces the number of days with symptoms due to COVID-19 in the absence of a COVID-19 Population: mITT population specific vaccine, measured over 12 months Outcome: number of days with symptoms due to COVID-19 by 12 months following randomisation in healthcare workers who Interventions: BCG vs Placebo did not have a previous SARS-CoV-2 positive test Handling of Intercurrent events: result when assessed at time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) any other vaccine (Treatment Policy strategy) Summary Measure: adjusted difference in the expected counts To determine if BCG vaccination compared with Estimand 10a.2 placebo reduces the number of days with symptoms due to COVID-19 irrespective of receiving a COVID- Population: as 10a.1 19 specific vaccine or any other vaccine, measured Outcome: as 10a.1 over 6 months following randomisation in Interventions: as 10a.1 healthcare workers who did not have a previous Handling of Intercurrent events: SARS-CoV-2 positive test result when assessed at - COVID-19 specific vaccine (Treatment Policy strategy) time of randomisation. any other vaccine (Treatment Policy strategy) Summary Measure: as 10a.1 To determine if BCG vaccination compared with Estimand 10b.2 placebo reduces the number of days with symptoms due to COVID-19 irrespective of receiving a COVID- Population: as 10b.1 19 specific vaccine or any other vaccine, measured Outcome: as 10b.1 over 12 months following randomisation in Interventions: as 10b.1 healthcare workers who did not have a previous Handling of Intercurrent events: SARS-CoV-2 positive test result when assessed at - COVID-19 specific vaccine (Treatment Policy strategy) time of randomisation. any other vaccine (Treatment Policy strategy) Summary Measure: as 10b.1 To determine if BCG vaccination compared with Estimand 10a.3 placebo reduces the number of days with symptoms due to COVID-19 illness in the absence of any Population: as 10a.1 vaccine, measured over 6 months following Outcome: as 10a.1 randomisation in healthcare workers who did not Interventions: as 10a.1 have a previous SARS-CoV-2 positive test result Handling of Intercurrent events: when assessed at time of randomisation.
+COVID-19 specific vaccine (Hypothetical Strategy) any other vaccine (Hypothetical Strategy) Summary Measure: as 10a.1 To determine if BCG vaccination compared with Estimand 10b.3 placebo reduces the number of days with symptoms due to COVID-19 in the absence of any vaccine, Population: as 10b.1 measured over 12 months following randomisation Outcome: as 10b.1 in healthcare workers who did not have a previous Interventions: as 10b.1 SARS-CoV-2 positive test result when assessed at Handling of Intercurrent events: time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Hypothetical Strategy) Summary Measure: as 10b.1
-Objective Estimand

-SARS-CoV-2 positive test result when assessed at Handling of Intercurrent events:

-time of randomisation.
-COVID-19 specific vaccine (Hypothetical Strategy)

-any other vaccine (Hypothetical Strategy)

-Summary Measure: as 10b.1